Lobaro/docs/docs/lorawan-sensors/wmbus-lorawan/firmware.md

 Prefix byte bits: <7..2 RESERVED><1 LAST><0 FIRST>
 The FIRST bit is set on the first packet.
 The LAST bit is set on the last packet.
-Together with the LoRaWAN framecounter, a whole message can be reconstructed in the backend.
+Together with the LoRaWAN frame counter, a whole message can be reconstructed in the backend.

 ### v2.0.0 (12.02.2019)
 - Leanring mode to learn up to 20 devices with their intervals.